zkemail/zk-regex/README.md

 # zk-regex

 A library to do regex verification in circom, adapted from the original zk-email.
-Hopefully will add halo2 soon as well.
+Also spits out a halo2 lookup table for [halo2-regex](https://github.com/zkemail/halo2-regex) parsing.
+Note that you need to add valid accept states and substring definitions yourself.
+Releasing a tool to do this soon.

+We've forked [min-dfa into a UI here](https://mindfa.onrender.com/min_dfa) to create a UI that converts existing regexes with [] support, as well as escapes \_, and the character classes a-z, A-Z, and 0-9.
+It also shows the DFA states very clearly so you can choose accept states easily.
+This should make converting regexes into DFA form way cleaner.

 ## introduction